Trading R: The Priceless Guide to Risk-Reward

 The Sweet Spot Nobody Talks About

-grid showing win rates required to be profitable at varying levels of risk/reward
+grid showing win rates required to be profitable at varying levels of risk/reward for R in trading

 Lower R trades require higher win-rates to be profitable, but read ahead to see why that’s not a bad thing.
 Grid courtesy of Tradingview